A novel efficient structure-preserving exponential integrator for Hamiltonian systems: The new linearly implicit structure-preserving symmetric method

 When $H$ is nonhomogeneous, we can always add an extra auxiliary variable to transfer the problem to a homogeneous setting.
 In addition, Kahan's method is linearly implicit.
 These properties guarantee the superior numerical behavior of Kahan's method during long-time integration \cite{eidnes2019linearly}.

 For a semilinear system \eqref{semilinear ODE}, we consider the following variation of constants formula on interval $[t_{0},t_{0}+h]$

-The key idea of constructing exponential integrator is to integrate the linear part of equation \eqref{vcformula} exactly meanwhile finding an approximation to the integration on the right-hand side.
+The key idea of constructing exponential integrator is to integrate the linear part exactly meanwhile finding an approximation to the integration of the nonlinear part.
 For example, the exponential Euler method is obtained by approximating the nonlinear term by $f(x(t_0))$ \cite{MR2652783}, thereby having the form

-where $\phi(z):= \frac{e^{z}-1}{z}$; the exponential averaged vector field method is obtained by approximating the nonlinear term by the discrete gradient \cite{Wuxinyuan2016}, possessing the form
+where $\phi(z):= \frac{e^{z}-1}{z}$; the exponential averaged vector field (EAVF) method is obtained by approximating the nonlinear term by the discrete gradient \cite{Wuxinyuan2016}, possessing the form

-In this work, we approximate the nonlinear term using Kahan’s method, leading to the new linearly implicit exponential integrator suitable for solving semilinear systems \eqref{semilinear ODE}:

-We denote this newly derived scheme as the EKahan scheme, and its properties are described in detail below.